swisstackle/updatescripts/README.md

 ## Installation
 For each program, you will use the `push and launch` function.
 To select the `push and launch` function, select all computers and right click -> push and launch.
-For each program, you will have to fetch the latest installer from the internet into the Deep Freeze VM.
+For each program, you will have to download the latest installer from the internet to the deepfreeze vm.
 Use the following paramters for the corresponding programs.

 ### Chrome browser